-New York Multiple Dwelling Law § 78, provides that every multiple dwelling “shall be kept in good repair” and that “[t]he owner shall be responsible for compliance” with that obligation.
+New York Multiple Dwelling Law § 78 provides that every multiple dwelling "shall be kept in good repair" and that "the owner shall be responsible for compliance" with that obligation.
 See Multiple Dwelling Law § 78(1).
-A person or entity “in control” of property has a duty, under New York law:
+A person or entity "in control" of the property has a duty, under New York law:

 See PJI 2:90

-In the landmark case of Basso v Miller, 40 NY2d 233 (1976), the New York Court of Appeals held that New York landowners owe a duty to maintain their property in a reasonable safe condition under all circumstance to all entrants upon their property.
+In the landmark case of Basso v Miller, 40 NY2d 233 (1976), the New York Court of Appeals held that New York landowners owe a duty to maintain their property in a reasonably safe condition under all circumstances to all entrants upon their property.
 See Basso v Miller, 40 NY2d 233 (1976); Scurti v City of New York, 40 NY2d 433 (1976).

 Although New York landlords have a common-law duty to minimize foreseeable dangers on their property, including the criminal acts of third parties, they are not the insurers of a visitor's safety.
 See Burgos v Aqueduct Realty Corp.,92 NY2d 544, 548 (1998); Jacqueline S. v City of New York,81 NY2d 288(1980), rearg denied 82 NY2d 749 (1993); Nallan v Helmsley-Spear, Inc., 50 NY2d 507 (1980).

-Our New York slip and fall lawyer will investigate your claim and apply the applicable laws, statutes, rules and building codes to prove that the dangerous or defective conditions was a proximate cause of your injury.
+Our New York slip and fall lawyer will investigate your claim and apply the applicable laws, statutes, rules, and building codes to prove that the dangerous or defective conditions were a proximate cause of your injury.

 Creation of a Dangerous or Defective Condition, Constructive or Actual Notice of Condition

-Our Bronx slip and fall lawyer will investigate your claim and apply the applicable laws, statutes, rules and building codes to prove that the property owner breached its duty of reasonable care in the maintenance of its property resulting in your injury.
+Our New York slip and fall lawyer will investigate your claim and apply the applicable laws, statutes, rules, and building codes to prove that the property owner breached its duty of reasonable care in the maintenance of its property resulting in your injury.
 A New York landlord may be liable for your slip and fall injury under one of the three following conditions:

 Second, New York slip and fall liability may be found if the landlord has actual notice either orally or in writing from some source of the dangerous or defective condition.
-Upon receipt of actual notice the landlord is duty bound to remedy the condition to prevent injury to persons reasonably foreseeable to be on the property.
-A New York landlord's failure to correct a defective or dangerous condition within a reasonable time, despite prior written or oral actual notice of it, allows for the establishment of liability for breach of the owner’s duty of care.
+Upon receipt of the actual notice, the landlord is duty-bound to remedy the condition to prevent personal injury to persons reasonably foreseeable to be on the property.
+A New York landlord's failure to correct a defective or dangerous condition within a reasonable time, despite prior written or oral actual notice of it, allows for the establishment of liability for breach of the owner's duty of care.

 Third, slip and fall liability may be imposed if an owner has constructive notice of a dangerous or defective premises condition existing for a long enough period that the property owner, through the exercise of reasonable care, should have become aware of the condition and taken steps to remedy it.

-New York slip and fall lawyer Bryan J. Hutchinson will investigate the facts, identify the liable parties, navigate that rules and standards applicable to your case.
-Call Bronx slip and fall lawyer Bryan J. Hutchinson at (718) 671-0900 for a free case evaluation.
+New York slip and fall lawyer Bryan J. Hutchinson will investigate the facts, identify the liable parties, navigate the rules and standards applicable to your case.
+Call New York slip and fall lawyer Bryan J. Hutchinson at (718) 671-0900 for a free case evaluation.

 Frequently Asked Questions Regarding Slip, Trip and Fall Liability